-Each Director may designate an individual to act as an Alternate Director (‘Alternate’) in his or her stead, whether for a single meeting or as a standing alternate.
+Each Director in Good Standing may designate an individual to act as an Alternate Director (‘Alternate’) in his or her stead, whether for a single meeting or as a standing alternate.
 The intention of this provision is to allow a company to maintain its representation on occasions when the normal Director is unavailable.
 Care should be taken to avoid rapid or regular rotation of alternates.
 An Alternate must be affiliated with the same Promoter Member organization as the Director.
 The Alternate designation is made by the Director by posting a notice to the appropriate mailing list.
-For purposes of quorum and attendance, when represented by an Alternate, the original Director is considered to be present for that meeting, and any action taken by such an Alternate shall be valid as if taken by the original Director.
-The original Director or the Promoter Member organization that that Director represents may withdraw such designation at any time by posting a notice to the appropriate mailing list.
+For purposes of quorum and attendance, when represented by an Alternate, the regular Director is considered to be present for that meeting, and any action taken by such an Alternate shall be as if taken by the regular Director.
+The regular Director or the Promoter Member organization that that Director represents may withdraw such designation at any time by posting a notice to the appropriate mailing list.

-Designating an Alternate is distinctly different from assigning a proxy which is described in detail in Section 3.8.7 - Quorum and Voting.
+Designating an Alternate is distinctly different from assigning a proxy which is described in detail in Section 1.1.1 - .

-Appointment of Directors

-Each Director is appointed by a Promoter Member organization as provided in Section 3.2.1 - Promoter Directors; no annual or other meeting of members or Directors for the purpose of electing or appointing Directors is required.
-While Directors are expected to be ‘permanent’ (in order to maintain a sense of continuity of the Board and its proceedings), a Promoter Member organization may periodically appoint a new Director as its Board representative by posting a notice to the appropriate mailing list prior to the start of the meeting when the new Director’s appointment begins.
-At no time may a Promoter Member organization be represented by more than one individual.

-Good Standing

-A Director shall be considered in Good Standing if:

-He or she has participated in at least three of the previous five duly announced meetings (not including the current meeting) and that Director represents a Promoter Member organization in Good Standing, or

-He or she represents a new Promoter Member organization.
-A new Promoter Member organization, and its appointed representative, are considered automatically to be in Good Standing.

-A Director in Good Standing shall have the privilege to assign an alternate, as described in Section 3.2.3 - Alternates, to represent him or her on any matter that may come before the Board.

-Once lost, a Director’s Good Standing is restored at the end of the second consecutive meeting attended by that Director.
-Attendance by an Alternate is not counted toward restoration of Good Standing.

-A Promoter Member organization may replace a Director who is not in Good Standing, but the new Director inherits the standing of the Director being replace.
-That is, the Good Standing rule cannot be circumvented by replacing a Director who is not in Good Standing.
-Similarly, a Director who is not in Good Standing may assign an Alternate, but that Alternate also inherits the standing of the appointing Director.

 Removal

-A Director may be removed from office by the Board for any cause deemed sufficient by the Board acting by the affirmative vote of the full number of Directors then in Good Standing, minus the Director facing removal.
+A Director may be removed from office by the Board for any cause deemed sufficient by the Board acting by the unanimous vote of the full number of Directors then in Good Standing minus the Director facing removal.
 In the event of the removal of a Director, the Promoter Member organization retains its right to appoint a Director but may not re-appoint the removed Director.
 As above, a newly appointed Director inherits the Standing of the removed Director.

 Compensation